jontyms/opaque-ke-py/README.md

 5. **Session Keys**: Use the established session keys for encrypting subsequent communications
 6. **Username Binding**: Usernames are cryptographically bound to registrations to prevent confusion attacks

+While the underlying cryptographic implementation from `opaque-ke` has been audited this wrapper has not been audited.

 ## Cipher Suite

 This wrapper uses the following cryptographic primitives: